HomeAIHow to Create Content AI Can't Easily Replicate?

 • Launched a story-submission platform where customers shared personal adventures

 The Results: The campaign generated 4x more engagement than product-focused content, with 73% of viewers reporting increased brand trust.
-Most significantly, it created a community around values that AI content couldn’t authentically express: sustainability, emotional connection to possessions, and anti-consumerism.
+Most notably, it created a community around values that AI content couldn’t authentically express: sustainability, emotional connection to possessions, and anti-consumerism.

 Myth Debunked: “More data will eventually enable AI to perfectly mimic human creativity.”

-1. Metaphor Banking – Create systems for collecting and cataloguing original metaphors and analogies from team members
+1. Metaphor banking – Create systems for collecting and cataloguing original metaphors and analogies from team members

 • Original research and first-hand experiences